croutonso/PZEM017modbus/README.md

-# PZEM-004T & PZEM-017 Modbus Interface
+# PZEM-017 Modbus Interface

-This repository contains two Python scripts for interfacing with PZEM-004T and PZEM-017 Modbus energy monitoring devices.
+This repository contains two Python scripts for interfacing with PZEM-017 Modbus energy monitoring devices.
 The scripts allow you to read the data from the devices and change their parameters.

 ## Table of Contents